Graduate Diploma of Project Management (GradDipPM)

 Admission Requirements

-The following admission criteria apply to all applicants to courses at APIC that lead to the award of an AQF Level 8 qualification.
+The following academic admission criteria apply to all applicants to courses at APIC that lead to the award of a Graduate Diploma qualification.
 Additional English language requirements for international students are provided in the next tab.

-• successfully completed a Bachelor degree (AQF 7) or higher awarded by a recognised university or higher education institution or its international equivalent, in any discipline; OR
+• Successfully completed a Bachelor’s degree (AQF 7) or higher awarded by a recognised university or higher education institution or its international equivalent, in any discipline; OR

 • successfully completed an Associate Degree or Advanced Diploma (AQF 6) awarded by a recognised university or higher education institution or its international equivalent, in any discipline, AND have at least two- years full-time managerial and/or professional work experience in a related field; OR